 During this small window, which is usually the first 1-5 minutes after a treatment, is your opportunity to pass nutrients down to your cells in the lower skin layers.

-At this point, apply your favorite serum or moisturizer to your face.
+At this point, apply your favorite serum, face oil or moisturizer to your face.

 DERMAPLANING BEFORE AND AFTER TIPS